 University facilities, lighting, and landscaping are maintained so as to reduce hazardous conditions.
-Malfunctioning lights and other unsafe conditions are reported to the Campus Planning and Plant Operations for repair or correction on a daily basis.
+The University also has emergency blue light phones installed throughout the campus.
+University Police Officers regularly test the emergency phones and submit work orders for those in need of repair.
+Officers also routinely report the need for replacement lights and any other physical hazard they note.
+Malfunctioning lights, emergency telephones and other unsafe conditions are reported to the Campus Planning and Plant Operations (CPPO) for repair or correction on a daily basis.